googleapis/python-logging/docs/direct-lib-usage.rst

 BigQuery Sink
 ~~~~~~~~~~~~~~~~~~

-To export logs to BigQuery you must log into the Cloud Platform Console
+To export logs to BigQuery, you must log into the Cloud Console
 and add ``cloud-logs@google.com`` to a dataset.

 See: `Setting permissions for BigQuery`_